alekssadowski95/FreeCAD-Cookie-Cutter/README.md

 - The Addon is a Macro, not a Workbench
 - Creates a native Part::Feature object of the cookie cutter in the active FreeCAD document, this enables everyone to open the cookie cutter, without any addon installation
 - The user selects a sketch or part of a closed wire in the GUI, the selected sketch is only allowed to contain ONE closed wire
-- The cross-section of the Cookie Cutter is predefined in its shape and dimensions
+- The cross-section of the Cookie Cutter is predefined in its shape and dimensions.
+It looks similar to the cross-section implemented in the Fusion 360 Cookie Cutter Addin
 - The cross-section gets swept along the selected closed wire
 - The cookie cutter is intended to be 3D printed.
 The shape of the Cookie cutter is orientated in a way, in which its easy to 3D print it